Andy Buckley: Other work

 In addition to The Office, Buckley has appeared in television series such as The League, CSI: Miami, NYPD Blue, The West Wing, and Veep.
 In 2010, his bit in the film The Other Guys climaxed with a fall from an eighth-floor ledge.
 That year, he had another supporting role in the film Life as We Know It with Katherine Heigl and Josh Duhamel.

 As of 2011, Buckley was cast as Captain Correlli in the children's film Alvin and the Chipmunks: Chipwrecked.
 He played Rose Byrne's husband in the 2011 hit movie Bridesmaids, though his part was mostly cut out.
 He was cast as Ted Mercer, a happily married adoptive parent and plastic surgeon, in ABC Family's The Lying Game.
 In 2015, he appeared in a supporting role in the science fiction adventure film Jurassic World.
 In 2017, Buckley joined the cast of writer/director Chris Blake's indie horror film, All Light Will End, alongside Sarah Butler, John Schuck, and Sam Jones III.

 In 2018 Buckley appeared with golfer Phil Mickelson in a commercial for Workday, Inc with Mickelson acting as his "Business Caddy" for important business decisions.

 In 2020, Variety announced Buckley was joining the cast of the Chris Blake quarantine comedy, Distancing Socially.
 It would mark Buckley's second on-screen collaboration with the director.
-The film was shot at the height of the Covid-19 pandemic in 2020, using remote technologies and the iPhone 11.
-The film was acquired and released by Cinedigm in October of 2021.
+The film was shot at the height of the COVID-19 pandemic in 2020, using remote technologies and the iPhone 11.
+The film was acquired and released by Cinedigm in October 2021.